-Drivers are again being warned that a convivial tipple could see them end up behind bars this Christmas as the festive season fast approaches.
+Drivers are again being warned that a festive tipple or two could bring severe penalties as Christmas fast approaches.

-More than half a million drivers are stopped and breathalysed each year by the police, with more breath tests carried out in December than other months – and this year looks like being no different from last.
+More than half a million drivers are stopped and breathalysed each year by the police, with more breath tests carried out in December than other months – but not without good cause.

 Don’t get caught out by the night before